Coimbatore

 Legend of the Temple

-During 60s, only a very few used to visit this temple as there were no lighting inside.
+During the 60s, only a very few used to visit this temple as there was no lighting inside.
 The temple building was covered with grasses and bushes.
-One person by name Sri Chikkoose Achar along with his daughter used to go to the village people to procure rice and some money to make naivedyam for the deity and light the deepa daily.
+One person by the name Sri Chikkoose Achar along with his daughter used to go to the village people to procure rice and some money to make naivedyam for the deity and light the deepa daily.
 After daily pooja, he used to cook for himself and eat only at around 3 pm.

-In early 70s a bunch of locals formed an association and named it “Sri Maruthi Seva Sanga”.
-With generous contribution from public the leaking roof was changed and pucca roof was constructed.
+In the early 70s, a bunch of locals formed an association and named it ‘Sri Maruthi Seva Sanga’.
+With generous contribution from the public, the leaking roof was changed and the pucca roof was constructed.
 The Sanjivini Anjanaya Idol also was in a broken condition.
 The Original damaged Sanjivi Anjaneya vigraha was replaced with a Dasa Anjanaya vigraha.
 The kumbabhisheka was performed in July 1977.
 The renewed temple had attracted more devotees from nearby places.
-There were Bajans on every Thursdays and recitation of Sri Vishnu Sahasranama on every Saturdays which inculcated more vigor in the devotees.
+There were Bajans every Thursday and recitation of Sri Vishnu Sahasranama every Saturday which inculcated more vigor in the devotees.

 Cupola [Vimanam] for Sri Anjaneya was constructed with kumbam.
 With the blessing of elders and the Acharyas, Mruthiga Brindavan of Sri Raghavendra Swamy was installed in 1984.
 Kumbabhisheka was performed.
-Subsequently Sri Sita Rama was installed in 1997 in Sri Anjaneya Sannidhi, in an elevated platform behind Sri Anjanaya moortham.
+Subsequently, Sri Sita Rama was installed in 1997 in Sri Anjaneya sannidhi, in an elevated platform behind Sri Anjanaya moortham.

 Temple today: